 We feature one of the largest inventories of carefully selected natural stone slabs in the area and boast over 25,000 SF of showroom and warehouse space in Rye, NY and Bethel, CT combined.

 When visiting our showroom, you’ll have many options of natural stone to choose from.
-We carry a vast array of granite, marble, quartzite, porcelain and quartz slabs in our stone yard.
+We carry a vast array of marble, quartzite, and quartz slabs in our stone yard.
 We also partner with leading quartz suppliers, such as Caesarstone, Cambria, Silestone, MS International, Pental Quartz, Vadara, Compac, and more.